lukelbd/ncparallel/README.md

 ```bash
 ncparallel -d=lat -p=8 -n=8 'command -flag1 -flag2 ...' input.nc output.nc
 ```
-The first argument is the script written as you would call it from the command line, for example `'./get_fluxes.py'`.
+The first argument is the script written as you would call it from the command line (for example `'./_myscript.py'`), the second argument is the input file, and the third argument is the output file.
 Note that **the script must expect an input file and an output file as arguments**.
-The last second and third arguments are these two files.

 The optional flags are as follows:

+* `-s`: If passed, silent mode is enabled.
+* `-k`: If passed, temporary files are kept (i.e. not deleted).
 * `-d=dname`: The dimension name along which we split the file.
 * `-n=nfiles`: The number of files to generate.
 * `-p=nparallel`: The maximum number of parallel processes.
-This can be less than `nfiles`, and may be useful for large files.
+This can be less than `nfiles`.
-* `-k`: Whether to keep all temporary files.
-* `-s`: Silent mode.

 The default behavior is to divide into `8` files along a latitude dimension named `lat` and run `8` parallel processes.